The core idea of DDD is simple: understand the problem space first.

 Arcadia Editions is a specialty retailer of limited-edition board games.
 I use it as a showcase domain for ZenWave Platform and event-driven architecture.

 The problem space: a rare launch goes live.
 The window is short.
-Trust is fragile.
-Clients have been waiting months for this copy.
-If the checkout fails, they are gone.
+Collectors have been waiting months for this copy.
+Trust is the business.
+If the buying experience breaks that trust, they are gone.

 Event Storming is how you discover it